Bone Density Loss

 - Oysters, crab, lobster, clams and shrimp,

 - Nuts and sunflower seeds

 - Whole potatoes and leafy dark green vegetables

 - Black pepper

 - Organ meats (kidneys, liver)

-Smoking – There list of health risks for smoking just gets longer and longer.
+Smoking: The list of health risks associated with smoking only gets longer and longer.
 Loss of bone density is just one of them.
-If you smoke – see tips to quit.
+If you smoke, see tips to quit.